protocol/CryptoNetLab/open_problems/Better_Vector_Commitments.md

      like CDH in groups without pairings.
      Bulletproofs is an example of such VC scheme with logarithmic-size openings.
      The challenge is to obtain concise VCs with preferable constant size openings from DLog assumptions.

-## Problem 7: *Incrementally Aggregatable SVC from Prime Order Groups* {#p7}
-Almost all known constructions for SVC are based on bilinear groups or group of unknown order.
+   - Incrementally aggregatable SVC from prime order groups: Almost all known constructions for SVC are based on bilinear groups or group of unknown order.
     Would be interesting to explore constructing such schemes from discrete log assumptions in prime order groups.
     Such a scheme may be appealing for efficiency purposes since unknown order groups are typically less efficient than prime order groups.

   [Terminology]: #terminology
   [Definitions for Vector Commitments]: #vc